 • Preheat oven to 180°C / 350°C F.

-• Fill the tomatoes, ¾ full.
+• Fill the tomatoes, just below the rim.
 Place lid on top of each tomato.
 Avoid overfilling the tomatoes to prevent them from splitting too much when baked.

 • Strain potatoes and arrange potatoes in baking dish in between tomatoes.
 Add a little extra salt over the potatoes.
 (If using vine leaves, follow the instructions in the notes section above).